-Here’s a quick-start guide to the when and where for each day of Field Work.
+Here’s a quick-start guide to the when and where for each day of the fall session of Field Work.
 Scroll past the table for more detailed session descriptions.

 Need a version that looks more like a calendar layout?
 Click here.